-These pages are designed to give local people information to help them during the Coronavirus pandemic.
+Below is local information to help you during the Coronavirus pandemic.
 Please note these pages and links are updated as regularly as possible.

 You should follow the NHS and Government advice.
 This is as follows: